fsanaulla/spark-http-rdd/README.md

 )
 ```

-**Important**: Number of `URIModifier` should correspond to desirable amount of partitions.
+**Important**: Number of `URIModifier` should correspond to desired amount of partitions.
 Each URI will be used as a
 base URI for separate partition

 Then we should define the way how we will work with http endpoint responses.
 By default it expect to receive line